Augustus Granville Dill: Role in the Harlem Renaissance

-The Crisis was a magazine written by African Americans during the time of the Harlem Renaissance.It had a big impact on the Harlem Renaissance.
+The Crisis was a magazine written by African Americans during the time of the Harlem Renaissance.
+It had a big impact on the Harlem Renaissance.
 Dill was an acquaintance of Langston Hughes, a well known poet who submitted several poems to The Crisis.

-As a result of his arrest by vice-squad detectives in 1928, Dill was fired from The Crisis by W.E.B.
+As a result of his arrest by vice-squad detectives for homosexual activity in a public restroom in New York City in 1928, Dill was fired from The Crisis by W.E.B.
 Du Bois and largely withdrew from literary activities.
 He earned his living thereafter by playing piano and giving music lessons.
 In his autobiography Dubois later stated that he regretted his decision to cut his ties with Dill:

 Race labor contribution

-A significant contribution made by Granville to labor was "The Negro American Artisan", written in part with W. E. B. Du Bois and Florence Kelley.
-"The Negro American Artisan" was an Atlanta University-sponsored sociological study covered in different Journal issues conducted from 1902 to 1912.
+A significant contribution made by Granville to labor was The Negro American Artisan, written in part with W. E. B. Du Bois and Florence Kelley.
+The Negro American Artisan was an Atlanta University-sponsored sociological study covered in different Journal issues conducted from 1902 to 1912.
 The issues are divided into sections.
 The study is cast as one of "the trained Negro laborer, his education, opportunity, wages and work".
 The 31st section of the 1912 edition is entitled "The Negro and Organized Labor", wherein the two points of "(1) The attitude of Negro workmen toward labor organizations.
 (2) The attitude of labor organizations toward Negro Laborers" are assessed.
-The authors gathered information on various unions that had by then accepted African Americans, such as the United Mine Workers of America; they also examined exclusively black unions such as "The American Brotherhood of Cement Workers" and unions from which blacks were entirely excluded, such as "Order of Railway Conductors of America".
+The authors gathered information on various unions that had by then accepted African Americans, such as the United Mine Workers of America; they also examined exclusively black unions such as The American Brotherhood of Cement Workers and unions from which blacks were entirely excluded, such as Order of Railway Conductors of America.

 The rest of the section notes the attitudes of different states on African Americans in unions.
 In the next section the attitude of the African American is assessed.
 Some African Americans believed in unions; others did not.
 The study brings to light the racial inequalities faced by the African American labor force from 1902 to 1912.